 It’s simple enough, but there is no magic wand here: if you want to improve your understanding skills, you’re going to have to work at it.

 I promise you however that you’ll notice results in a very short time: this is hard work, but it does work.

 How To Improve Your French Speaking Skills?

 If you want to improve your French speaking abilities, insert a repeat out loud phase – make sure to mimic the speaker as if you were an actor :-) For more on the best way to study French for speaking, go to my tips on the best way to study French for speaking.

 The last piece of advice – try to be positive about it.
-Chances are that some conversations/ some speakers will still elude you – I still don’t get some English movies… Nor David Duchovny (he mumbles)…
+Chances are that some conversations/ some speakers will still elude you – as I said before, I still struggle with some English movies… And I really can’t understand David Duchovny (he mumbles)…

 Focus on all that you did achieve instead of letting frustration get to you :-)

 I post new articles every week, so make sure you subscribe to the French Today newsletter – or follow me on Facebook, Twitter and Pinterest.